Overview

 Message from the Dean

-The mission of the Edmund A. Hajim School of Engineering & Applied Sciences is to advance the highest quality education and research in engineering and applied science through engaging experiences and environments that promote critical thinking, creativity, ethics, and leadership.
+The mission of the Edmund A. Hajim School of Engineering and Applied Sciences is to promote and support the highest quality research that advances solutions to pressing societal problems and to advance education in engineering and applied science through engaging experiences and environments that promote critical thinking, creativity, equity, ethics, and leadership, creating lifelong learners.
 This is a lofty goal and one that we must be sure to achieve.
 Indeed, our future capacity to transform our world through technological innovations depends on new research discoveries.
 It also depends on educating a diverse population of students who will be the next researchers, developers, entrepreneurs, educators, and leaders in engineering, and who have the passion to change the world.

 The world needs more engineers with a diversity of backgrounds and ways of looking at the world.
 The world needs more engineers who care about the impact of our decisions on our environment, on our place as a global citizen, and on our future.
 These are the engineers who will serve as catalysts for change.
 In the Hajim School, we recognize that engineering training provides the tools to tackle some of the most difficult problems facing society today.
 Yet it is the unique skills and backgrounds of each engineer, and the ability to work together as a team with integrity, perseverance, and a commitment to the highest standards, that will lead to the next big breakthrough.